If you love homemade bread as much as we do, check out these other Restless Chipotle no knead bread recipes!

 📋 Ingredients

 You'll just need basic ingredients for this recipe - most are probably in your pantry.
-Note - in the image the label says baking powder but it's baking soda.

 🔪 Instructions

-This is an easy, no-knead toasting bread.
+This is an easy, no-knead yeast loaf.
 You don't need a mixer or a breadmaker - just a big wooden spoon!

 Note: This is an overview of the instructions.
 The full instructions are in the green recipe card below.

-- Butter two bread pans.
+- Butter two 9x5-inch bread pans.

 - Dust with cornmeal.

-- Add the sugar to the water.
+- Add the sugar to the water in small bowl.

 - Stir in the yeast.